 In the sitemap family, I present to you the brother: HTML sitemap.

 This is a page that presents the details of the content of your site, its architecture in a way.
 It is frequently found in the footer, next to the legal notices, for example.

-This allows a visitor – but also a search engine – to easily find their way around and navigate within your WordPress.
+This allows a visitor – but also a search engine – to easily find their way around and navigate within your WordPress site.

-Thanks to this type of sitemap, you will also improve user experience (UX) of your readers.
-They can easily find a type of content by going to this page.
+With this type of sitemap, you will also improve the user experience (UX) of your readers.
+They will be able to easily find a type of content by going to this page.

-Well, that's theoretically speaking.
-Because in reality, it's not really a user's first reflex to look for a sitemap – often well hidden – when lost on a website.
+That’s on paper.
+Because in reality, it’s not really our first choice to look for a Sitemap – often well hidden – when we are lost.

-In fact, it will especially help search engines to better index all the pages of a site, for example by making deep pages accessible in 2 clicks.
+In fact, it will mainly help search engines to better index all the pages of a site, by making for example the deep pages accessible in 2 clicks.

 Besides, it’s very simple to set up.
 I will explain how to do it in Part 3.